4.2 Administration and governance

 The social economic initiatives offer their target groups adapted training courses, jobs and intensive social and educational support.

 The fields of activity of these projects go from environmental protection to recycling and furniture restoration and organic farming.
 Others deal with the practice of general trade or artistic skills.
 And other providers in turn work for their fellow human beings through services in the immediate vicinity.
-You can download the list of social enterprises in the DG.
+You can download the list of social enterprises in the German-speaking Community.

 The preparation-for-work programmes aim in the first instance to stabilise the target audience on a psycho-social level and thus prepare them for possible later work.
 The preparation-for-work programme also serves to teach basic social skills.

 The integration projects represent the next stage in this integration path.
-Here too one project is recognised in the north and one in the Eifel.
+Here too one project is recognised in the north and one in the south.
 The participants in an integration project also benefit from job training - practical as well as theoretical.

 Networks North and South

-Staff of various social enterprises in the south of the DG analyse the social network in the areas of housing, work and mobility.
+Staff of various social enterprises in the south of the German-speaking Community analyse the social network in the areas of housing, work and mobility.
 Particular attention is paid to the effects of poverty.
 The focus is the promotion of the social integration of young people and adults: the network develops solutions for closing the gaps in provision and seeks dialogue with political decision-makers.
 A network of work is also formed by exchange of information, visit to enterprises in neighbouring countries, etc.